 Think outside the box.
 What discovery can you make in space?
 Now, think about how you will fit that idea inside an experiment box.
 Challenge accepted?
 Then let’s get started!

-Researching in space is exciting, challenging, unique and magical.
-With a touch of engineering, physics, mathematics and creativity, you can be the one making the next great discovery in space.
+Researching in space is exciting, challenging, unique, and magical.
+With a touch of engineering, physics, mathematics, and creativity, you can be the one making the next great discovery in space.
 Our researchers range from as young as elementary school, and all the way up to college and beyond.
-Grab your favorite science teacher, and see how you can research on Blue Origin’s New Shepard Space Vehicle and on the International Space Station!
+Grab your favorite science teacher, and see how you can research on the International Space Station!